MulSKIPS/MulSKIPS/examples/ex5_IO_FDSOI/README.md

 nohup python3 -u run.py > log.out 2>&1 &
 ```

+- The script produces a sequence of XYZ files located within the output /kmc_regions_\*/ directory (the number of snapshots "Nout" and can be changed withi the run.py script).
+- A \*DEP3D.xyz file is also produced within the /kmc_regions_\*/ directory, ready to be imported in the DEP3D tool.
 - To run this example you need at least 5 GB free storage, to allocate 2 large auxiliary DAT files which can be removed after the run if you want.
 These contain the geometry information needed to import the mesh into MulSKIPS.
-BUT keep them in the folder to avoid repeating the slow (a couple of hours on a good machine) MSH-MulSKIPS interpolation
-in case you want to repeat only the KMC run, which is mush faster (minutes).
+BUT keep them in the folder to avoid repeating the slow (a couple of hours on a good machine) MSH-MulSKIPS interpolation in case you want to repeat only the KMC run, which is mush faster (minutes).
-Please note that the code does not support MPI.
+- The code does not support MPI.

 ### DEPENDENCIES